 Folders help when you record for different clients, channels, courses, or campaigns.
 Create one folder per project, then keep related scripts together so they are easier to find before a recording session.

-Import supported text files
+Import supported files

 Adjust text before reading